SliceKit: Composition and Testing (Part 2)

 Notice that ActionSliceViewModel composes other ViewModels, mirroring how the ActionSlice composes other slices.
 The ViewModel tree matches the view tree exactly.

-There's no business logic in these types.
-No methods that mutate state.
-No closures that capture mutable references.
+There's no business logic in these types: no methods that mutate state, no closures that capture mutable references.
 They're data.
 This is the foundation that makes everything else work.

 Binding ViewModels to Slices